noeliavt/GreenStocks-Analysis-with-VBA/README.md

 ## 3. Summary
 ### 3.1 What are the advantages or disadvantages of refactoring code?
-The purpose of code refactoring is improve the design of existing code, and it has the following advantages and disadvantages:
+The purpose of code refactoring is to improve the design of existing code, and it has the following advantages and disadvantages:
 ### Advantages:
  * Simplified support and code updates.
  * Saved time and money in the future.